James Allman | JA Technology Solutions LLC

 Common Use Cases

 OFX and QFX files are used for bank statement downloads, credit card transaction imports, investment portfolio updates, and automated reconciliation with accounting systems.
 Treasury teams use them to pull transaction data into cash management platforms.
 Small businesses import them into QuickBooks, Xero, or FreshBooks for bookkeeping.
-The SGML-style format can be particularly difficult to parse because it omits closing tags and uses non-standard whitespace — this tool handles both SGML and XML variants, displaying transactions with color-coded debits and credits, account details, and balance summaries.
+The SGML-style format can be particularly difficult to parse because it omits closing tags and uses non-standard whitespace.
+This tool handles both SGML and XML variants, displaying transactions with color-coded debits and credits, account details, and balance summaries.

 Automating Financial Data Feeds